 A new input port on the intmeetslong Union operator appears to receive the arc.

 Again, hover the mouse pointer over the arc exiting the intmeetslong Union operator.

 Notice that the schema of that arc has changed from list(long) to list(double) as the result of type coercion.

 Try connecting the input streams ListOfTimestamp and ListOfString to either Union operator in its group.
 What happens?
 Hover over the Union operator to see.

 If you want to undo any change you have made to the diagram, click Ctrl+Z (Windows) or command+Z (Mac).→ or type

 Repeat any of the above steps on the components in the Tuples group.
 Observe how it behave similarly to the Lists group.

-If the application has no typecheck errrors, you can click the Run button to send lists and tuples to it.
+If the application has no typecheck errors, click the Run button to send lists and tuples to it.
 (You may be asked to save the application first).
 The SB Test/Debug perspective opens and the module starts.

 In the Manual Input view, select.